 Living abroad is becoming an increasingly attractive option for US Americans each year as it offers many lifestyle benefits.
 In addition, being a bona fide resident in a foreign country has a major tax benefit, the Foreign Earned Income Exclusion (FEIE).

-If you are new to expat taxes and need help with your US tax return, you can schedule a free consultation with us.
+If you are new to expat taxes and need help with your US tax return, you can schedule a consultation with us.

 This exclusion allows the taxpayer to exclude up to $105,900 (2019) of income they earn while living abroad from US income tax.
 However, to be eligible for the exclusion you must qualify through one of two tests: the Bona Fide Residency Test or the Physical Presence Test.